What Is Artificial Intelligence? The Clearest Explanation You Will Find in 2026

 Is artificial intelligence dangerous?

-Do I need to understand coding or mathematics to use AI?
+Do I need to understand coding to use AI?

-No. The vast majority of AI tools available today require no technical knowledge whatsoever.
-If you can type a question or describe what you want, you can use most AI tools.
-The AI Vanguard's tutorials and how-to guides are written specifically for non-technical users.
+No. The vast majority of AI tools available today require no technical knowledge.
+If you can type a question or describe what you want, you can use most AI tools effectively.
+The tutorials and how-to guides throughout this blog are written specifically for people who are not technical and have no interest in becoming so.

 Is AI going to take my job?